 We live in Los Angeles - the city of eternal sunshine, year-round vegetation, and Kiefer Sutherland sightings at hot pilates - but most likely, your parents do not.
 Which means one thing: they’re on their way.
-Whether it’s for vacation, graduation, or because they’re simply losing their minds in WhatTheF*ck, Indiana, they’re heading West, and it’s time to impress.
-We hope you know your parents better than we do, but there are a few things they all have in common:
+Whether it’s for vacation, graduation, or because they miss you and Indiana is 2,000 miles away, they’re heading west, and it’s time to impress.
+We hope you know your parents better than we do, but here are some essentials to keep in mind:

 - They want to make sure you’ve got your life at least somewhat together.

-- They don’t see the need of going outside of their comfort zone.
+- They don’t see the need to go outside of their comfort zone.

 - They want to drink.

 That’s no easy checklist.
 But help has arrived.
-Here is an UPDATED list of where you need to be eating and drinking the next time your parents arrive in Los Angeles.
+Here is an updated list of where you should be eating and drinking the next time your parents arrive in Los Angeles.

-Cafe Birdie is the place to take your parents when you need to convince them that you are, indeed, an adult who can make responsible life choices.
-Because Cafe Birdie is the grown-up restaurant that Highland Park has long needed, and will show them that the Eastside is actually a civilized part of town.
+Cafe Birdie is the place to take your parents when you need to convince them that you are, indeed, an adult.
+This is the grown-up restaurant that Highland Park has long needed, and will show them not everyone in LA lives in Santa Monica or West Hollywood.
 Take them out the back to the hidden bar too - they’ll definitely be telling Cindy and Joe from bridge club all about how cool it was once they get home.

 At that inevitable point in the visit when they start not-so-subtly dropping hints about you moving back East, it’s time to make a visit to Salazar.
 When you can comfortably drink horchata and eat delicious tacos served on housemade tortillas while sitting outside at the end of October, you’ve answered the question for them.